 General drug facts

 If your symptoms or health problems do not get better or if they become worse, call your doctor.
 Do not share your drugs with others and do not take anyone else's drugs.
-Some drugs may have another patient information leaflet.
-Check with your pharmacist.
-If you have any questions about this drug, please talk with your doctor, nurse, pharmacist, or other health care provider.
+This drug comes with an extra patient fact sheet called a Medication Guide.
+Read it with care.
+Read it again each time this drug is refilled.
+If you have any questions about this drug, please talk with the doctor, pharmacist, or other health care provider.
 If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.

 Consumer Information Use and Disclaimer